jordanmkoncz/silverstripe-memberemailverification/README.md

 ## Example Project

-You can view an example project that uses this module [here](https://github.com/jordanmkoncz/silverstripe-memberemailverification-example).
+You can view an example project that uses this module at [jordanmkoncz/silverstripe-memberemailverification-example](https://github.com/jordanmkoncz/silverstripe-memberemailverification-example).

 ## Credits